In the Meantime (Alessia Cara album)

 In the Meantime is the third studio album by Canadian singer and songwriter Alessia Cara, released on September 24, 2021, by Def Jam Recordings.
 Cara collaborated with Jon Levine, Salaam Remi and Joel Little among several other producers on the project.
 Deemed as a concept album based "In the meantime between life and death", the album unravels the anxieties of introspection, healing, love and self-reflection.

 Three songs were released to promote the album: "Sweet Dream", "Shapeshifter", and "Best Days", with "Sweet Dream" charting at number 51 on the Billboard Canadian Hot 100 chart while the latter two acted as promotional singles.
-In the Meantime follows Cara's EP This Summer (2019).
+In the Meantime follows Cara's EP This Summer (2019) and Holiday Stuff (2020).